Rape during the Soviet occupation of Poland: The coming of spring

 There is evidence that a loophole in the Soviet directives might have contributed to even greater number of rapes committed on Polish women by the Red Army soldiers, according to Jerzy Kochanowski from the University of Warsaw.
 German women were protected (at least partially) by strict instructions about their treatment during transfer, issued by the Soviet command.
 However, there were no such instructions, or any instructions whatsoever about the Poles.
 In the County of Leszno some "war commanders" began to openly claim that their soldiers needed to have sex.
 At the same time, the farms given to Poles arriving from Kresy were robbed of anything of value by the Red Army, especially agricultural equipment left behind by the Germans.

-According to Ostrowska & Zaremba, the month of June 1945 was the worst.
+According to Ostrowska and Zaremba, the month of June 1945 was the worst.
 A 52-year-old victim of gang rape from Pińczów testified that two Soviet war veterans returning from Berlin told her that they fought for Poland for three years and thus had the right to have all Polish females.
 In Olkusz twelve rapes were recorded in two days.
 In Ostrów county, 33 rapes were recorded.
 The local Militia report stated that on June 25 near Kraków a husband and child were shot dead before a woman was raped in one village, while in another, a 4-year-old girl was sexually assaulted by two Soviet males.
 According to statistics of the Polish Ministry of Health, there was a pandemic of sexually transmitted diseases across the country, affecting around 10% of the general population.
 In Masuria up to 50% of women were infected.

 According to historian Wiesław Niesiobędzki, in East Prussia (Prusy Wschodnie) many ethnic German women, alarmed by the Nazis, fled ahead of the Soviet offensive, leaving the Polish women to endure rapes and witness the systematic burning of ransacked houses, for example in the town of Iława in late January 1945 under the Soviet Major Konstantinov.
 Eye witness Gertruda Buczkowska spoke of a labor camp near Wielka Żuława employing two hundred ethnic Belarusian women.
 In late January 1945 Buczkowska saw their bodies in the snow while fleeing with her mother and five German women of Hamburg who had joined them.
 The five Germans were found naked and dead in a basement of a house on Rybaków street in Iława a few days later.